 When we sat down to discuss the best generator brand, we thought through a lot of different characteristics.
 In the end, we all agreed that the number 1 consideration is that it has to work reliably.
 It can have all the features and power in the world, but that doesn’t mean anything if it won’t start when you need it to.
 But, hey, we still want those features.

 Given those parameters, we feel the best generator brand is Honda.
 Their engines are incredibly long-lasting and start reliably for both consumer and commercial uses.
 They have available features that compete against what anyone else has to offer.
-Plus, they are committing to adding carbon monoxide detectors on their entire line of generators.
+Honda, like most companies, has also added carbon monoxide detectors to their entire line of portable generators.

 You’re going to have to pay premium prices, though.
 Honda generators tend to run hundreds of dollars more than others.

-We put together a comprehensive buying guide that you can read here for full details.
-If you just want the summary of what to look for, here you go:
+We put together a comprehensive guide that you can read here for buying a portable generator.
+If you just want the Cliff Notes, ask yourself these questions:

 - How much power do you need?

 - 120V, 240V, USB?
 What outlets do you need to run your equipment or home?

 - Running electronics?
 Check for total harmonic distortion (THD) under 6%)